unitedastronomer/E1-572G-Hackintosh/README.md

 ## ⚠️ macOS Seqouia

-[OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher) currently does not provide patches for Intel Haswell's graphics.
+[OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher) <s>currently does not provide patches for Intel Haswell's graphics.</s> Early support had been added in the Nightly build.
 - Legacy Wireless are supported.

 # Troubleshoot
 * Multi-boot with Windows